 As a short reminder, a commit message is the short text you left when you saved your work on Git.
 This message aims to identify your work.

-The idea is that just by reading it, you will be able to remember what you did in this part of your work.
+The idea is that just bu reading it, anyone will be able to clearly understand what you did in this part of your work.

 A good commit example

 Below, you can find the last commits to the Angular.js project on GitHub.
 As you can see, messages are clear, and we can better understand which work has been done in different parts.

 For example, on July 24, 2019, “gkalpak” upgraded “SauceConnect” and switched to the last version of Safari (the web browser).

 Why is everyone not committing the same way?

 Unfortunately, there's not a universal way to write commits.
 Each project and each company define specific rules for their needs.

 But don’t worry – you will often find similar ways of writing a message.